stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 ``enforce_operator_bc_kernel_mod.F90`` in the
 ``<PSYCLONEHOME>/src/psyclone/tests/test_files/dynamo0p3`` directory.
-Since operators are discontinuous quantities, updating their values can be safely performed in parallel (see Section :ref:`dynamo0.3-kernel`).
+Since operators are discontinuous quantities, updating their values can be safely performed in parallel (see Section :ref:`lfric-kernel`).
-The ``GH_READWRITE`` access is used for updating discontinuous operators (see subsection :ref:`dynamo0.3-kernel-valid-access` for more details).
+The ``GH_READWRITE`` access is used for updating discontinuous operators (see subsection :ref:`lfric-kernel-valid-access` for more details).

 Conventions
 -----------